-3. Please explain utilization changes contributing to the overall annualized rate of change in Appendix D7 Column I. This response should be consistent with or the same as the answer given by the State in the States explanation of utilization given in Section D.I.I and D.I.J:

-The trend rates used for the residual fee-for-service expenditures were determined using historical experience.
-For the capitation rate component of the trend rate increase, we have estimated the increases in the capitation rates through CY 2020 to reflect the increase to maintain actuarially sound capitation rates.

-b.
-Please note any other principal factors contributing to the overall annualized rate of change in Appendix D7 Column I.
+3. Please explain utilization changes contributing to the overall annualized rate of change in Appendix D7 Column I. This response should be consistent with or the same as the answer given by the State in the States explanation of utilization given in Section D.I.I and D.I.J: The trend rates used for the residual fee-for-service expenditures and to maintain actuarially sound capitation rates for future years. b.
+Plea se note any other principal factors contributing to the overall annualized rate of change in Appendix D7 Column I.